-If you’re serious about learning Photoshop, check out “Learn Photo Editing” to watch tutorials on how to create professional-looking images.
+If you’re serious about learning Photoshop, check this out to view tutorials on how to create professional-looking images.

 Here are some of my previous tutorials you may want to read:

 Photoshop has 25 different tools in its interface, each with its own unique function.
-The first six tools will allow you to crop images, move elements, change perspective, match sample colors, and make selections.
+The first 6 tools will allow you to crop images, move elements, change perspective, match sample colors, and make selections.

 I hope this brief overview gave you a taste of the tools within Photoshop.
 Have fun editing your images!

 What are your favorite tools in Photoshop?
-Please share by leaving a comment below.
+Let me know in the comments:)